All Episodes

 Alex's show is very, very different in 2013 from what it is in the day as we were recording this in 2020.

-And Alex has a lot more focus.
+And that is like Alex has a lot more focus.

-Some idea of what he wants to do on his show.
+He is clearly has at least some idea of what he wants to do on his show.

-He does, like, a maybe couple minute, like, here's what's coming up on today's show.
+He does like a maybe couple minute, like, here's what's coming up on today's show.

 Here are the guests.